Kristahpher/Nix-Chat/README.md

 NOTE: You will need to change the IP of the 'HOST' at the bottom of the code to the server IP you have

 IMPORTANT- The server code used in Nix Chat is a clone/remake of sachans's Chat App on Github.
-I changed around all of the UI,some of the server connection setting, and added the option for encrypted chatting for users.
+I changed around all of the UI, some of the server connection setting, and added the option for encrypted chatting for users.
 If you want the original source code for the server, visit sachan's github page